Our Favorite Wedding Traditions From 50 Cultures and Religions Around the World

 17. German Wedding Traditions

 Traditional weddings in Germany are known for a variety of distinct rituals.
-Firstly, polterabend takes place on the night before the wedding where people will break porcelain as a raucous, yet celebratory, way of ushering in the big day.
-The couple will clean up the broken pieces together as a way of showing they can work together to accomplish a shared goal.
-Baumstamm sägen is another distinctively German wedding tradition where the couple will saw a log together at the wedding as a way of showcasing their teamwork as a couple.
+Firstly, polterabend takes place the night before the wedding where people will break porcelain as a raucous, yet celebratory, way of ushering in the big day.
+The couple will clean up the broken pieces to show they can work together to accomplish a shared goal.
+Baumstamm sägen is another distinctively German wedding tradition where the couple will saw through a log at the wedding to showcase their teamwork.

 18. Ghanaian Wedding Traditions

-Ghanaian wedding traditions begin with a meaningful prewedding engagement ceremony and don't wrap up the minute the reception concludes—there's also often a postwedding ceremony that's observed.
-When it comes to the main event though, Ghanaian cultural wedding traditions include lots of gift-giving and a festive money dance during the wedding reception.
+Ghanaian wedding traditions begin with a meaningful prewedding engagement ceremony and don't wrap up when the reception concludes—there's also often a postwedding ceremony that's observed.
+For the main event, Ghanaian cultural wedding traditions include lots of gift-giving and an upbeat money dance during the wedding reception.

 19. Greek Wedding Traditions

-Traditional weddings in Greece and between Greek couples often follow the rituals set forth by the Greek Orthodox church.
+Traditional Greek weddings often follow the rituals set forth by the Greek Orthodox church.
 As such, Greek wedding ceremonies will customarily include the crowning and the couple will sip wine from the common cup.

 20. Hawaiian Wedding Traditions

-Traditional Hawaiian weddings often begin with the blowing of the Pū, a tropical conch shell trumpet, to start the wedding.
+Traditional Hawaiian weddings often begin with the blowing of the pū, a conch shell horn, to start the wedding.
 From there a chant known as "Oli Aloha" will further usher in the wedding ceremony.
-During a Hawaiian wedding, the couple will often exchange leis and also participate in a ritual known as Pili ā nai kealoha where their hands are tied together by the officiant.
+During a Hawaiian wedding, the couple will often exchange leis and participate in pili ā nai kealoha, a ritual where the couple's hands are tied together by the officiant.

 21. Hindu Wedding Traditions

-An additional item of note, mandaps mandap is the structure under which a Hindu wedding ceremony takes place.
-While the rituals that take place under the mandap carry meaning, even the structure itself is extremely significant as it represents the couple's home.
+Another noteworthy Hindu aspect is mandaps, a structure where a Hindu wedding ceremony takes place underneath.
+While the rituals under the mandap carry meaning, even the structure itself is extremely significant as it represents the couple's home.

 22. Indian Wedding Traditions

 While the majority of weddings in India are Hindu, not all Indian couples exchange Hindu nuptials—Jain, Sikh and Muslim weddings are also common in India.
-Many traditional non-Hindu Indian weddings will still feature things like mandaps and the inclusion of turmeric, like Hindu weddings, however, something the meaning for inclusion and the names of the specific rituals differ from their Hindu counterparts.
+Many traditional non-Hindu Indian weddings will still feature things like mandaps and the inclusion of turmeric, however, the meaning and the names of the specific rituals differ from their Hindu counterparts.

 23. Irish Wedding Traditions

-Traditional Irish weddings are filled both with many rituals and with many superstitions.
-From the inclusion of "something blue" to Irish lace as part of most wedding dresses, each element of an Irish wedding is chosen with meaning and care.
+Traditional Irish weddings are filled with many rituals and superstitions.
+From the inclusion of "something blue" to Irish lace, each element of an Irish wedding is chosen with meaning and care.
 Weddings in other Celtic cultures, like Scottish and Welsh weddings, may also often include traditions similar to those seen at Irish weddings.

 Handfasting is a notable ritual that is part of traditional Irish wedding culture.
-While handfasting is most common at Irish and Celtic wedding ceremonies, many modern non-Irish couples also choose to bring the custom into their own weddings.
-The custom involves tying the couple's hands together during the ceremony as a symbol of their unity and bond in marriage.
+While handfasting is most common at Irish and Celtic wedding ceremonies, many modern non-Irish couples bring the custom into their weddings.
+The custom involves tying the couple's hands together during the ceremony to represent their unity and bond in marriage.

 24. Italian Wedding Traditions

-Cue the confetti—traditional weddings in Italy and between Italian couples are all about celebrating la dolce vita (the sweet life).
-Good food, like mille-foglia as a wedding cake, and lots of dancing are key elements of Italian weddings.
+Cue the confetti—traditional Italian weddings are all about celebrating la dolce vita (the sweet life).
+Good food, like a millefoglie wedding cake, and lots of dancing are key elements of Italian weddings.

 25. Jamaican Wedding Traditions

 Much like Italian weddings, traditional Jamaican weddings are filled with good food and lots of dancing.
-Notably, rum cake often makes an appearance at weddings in Jamaica and between Jamaican couples.
+Notably, black rum cake is often served at Jamaican couples' weddings.

 26. Japanese Wedding Traditions

-Traditional weddings in Japan and between Japanese couples are highly reverent, traditional affairs with lots of structure and ceremony.
-Couples will often select their wedding date based on what day will be the most auspicious and then host a daytime wedding without any dancing.
+Traditional Japanese weddings are highly reverent affairs with lots of structure and ceremony.
+Couples will often select their wedding date based on what day will be the most auspicious and host a daytime wedding without dancing.

 27. Jewish Wedding Traditions

-While breaking the glass is one of the most recognizable Jewish wedding traditions, it's just one of many rituals often included in a Jewish wedding.
-Additionally, chuppahs are the altar structures under which Jewish weddings take place.
-The structure represents the couple's home and has four corners and must be covered.
+While breaking the glass is one of the most recognizable Jewish wedding traditions, it's just one of many rituals included in a Jewish wedding.
+Additionally, chuppahs are the altar structures where Jewish weddings take place.
+The structure represents the couple's home, has four corners and requires that the opening on top is covered.

 28. Korean Wedding Traditions

-While traditional weddings in South Korea and between Korean couples are filled with meaningful traditions, they're also fun and festive.
-Notably, the tradition of pye-baek is an entertaining element that involves the bride catching chestnuts in the skirt of her hanbok as the groom throws them at her.
+While traditional Korean weddings are filled with meaningful customs, they're also fun and festive.
+Notably, the tradition of pyebaek is an entertaining element that involves the bride catching chestnuts in the skirt of her hanbok as the groom throws them at her.

 29. Latin American Wedding Traditions